-- Say “no” – your kid might not be ready for the pressures of social media.
+- Say “no” or at least “not yet” when it comes to social media – your kid might not be ready for the pressures of social media.
+How can you tell?
 We’ve written extensively on how to know.

 - Guard the device – monitor where they go with a solution like Covenant Eyes (browser that replaces Safari) or Bark (links to their Snapchat account).
 There’s no such thing as privacy in the digital age.
 Bark’s algorithm can alert you when a teen might be using concerning language in comments while using both Instagram and Snapchat.

 These actions can significantly decrease the odds that a child will take his/her own life.